 Results 1–10 of 64 for "Curriculum"X related to "Let's make a deal: The pyschology of..."
-Refine Your Search Refine Your Search TopicEducation (71)Learning & memory (20)Children (6)HIV & AIDS (5)Personality (5) 9 more... [+] Race (3)Testing issues (3)Schizophrenia (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorDwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 28 more... [+] Bare, John K. (1)Benjamin, Ludy T. (1)Bernstein, Douglas A. (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Jenkins, James (1)Kalichman, Seth (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Maitland, Laura (1)McCombs, Barbara (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 64 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (54)Children (6)Learning & memory (5)Personality (5)HIV & AIDS (4) 9 more... [+] Race (3)Testing issues (3)Schizophrenia (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorDwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1) 22 more... [+] Bernstein, Douglas A. (1)Brabeck, Mary (1)Britton, Paula J. (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kalichman, Seth (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 64 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 1.3: The Insanity PleaIn Canada and three-fourths of the states, the burden of proof has shifted to the defense, which must prove the defendant insane.
 Defendants must show they did not understand the wrongfulness of their acts.Curriculum 2.Procedural Timeline for Psychological DisordersA timeline for a lesson plan on disorders such as depression, schizophrenia and personality disorders.Curriculum 3.Activity 2.2: Personality TestsThis exercise is based on an article by Bertram Forer and shows the fallacy of using personal agreement as a validation method.Curriculum 4.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Discussion Questions for Psychological DisordersQuestions on the DSM, clinical depression and multiple personality disorder.Curriculum 7.Psychological DisordersA lesson plan on causes, symptoms and treatments for disorders such as depression, schizophrenia and panic.Curriculum 8.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 9.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
-One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 10.Activity 1.2: Meaning Enhances RecallThe activity illustrates the recall method as a research technique, shows how memory depends on what people are doing during information processing and illustrates experiments in which each subject is used as his or her own control.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 7.Discussion Questions for Psychological DisordersQuestions on the DSM, clinical depression and multiple personality disorder.Curriculum 8.Psychological DisordersA lesson plan on causes, symptoms and treatments for disorders such as depression, schizophrenia and panic.Curriculum 9.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
+One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 10.Activity 3.1: Symptoms of Dissociative DisordersSymptoms, such as hypervigilance, difficulty concentrating, exaggerated startle response, and confusion, were reported by over half the respondents one week after the 1989 San Francisco quake.
 Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 64 for "Curriculum"X related to "Let's make a deal: The pyschology of..."